 Taxpayers then sell an asset to generate capital gain and funnel that profit into a qualified OZ fund.

-The OZs are a great idea for pouring money into seriously poor neighborhoods and communities.
-Since the inception of the law, stories have surfaced, much like Milken’s, of abuse.
+The OZs are an excellent idea for pouring money into seriously poor neighborhoods and communities.
+Since the inception of the law, stories have surfaced, much like Huizenga’s, of abuse.
 And those situations must be ferreted out and overturned.
 But to ax the entire program is akin to cutting off one’s nose to spite one’s face.
-Poor communities need the dollars of the rich.
-The rich need incentive to part with their cash.
+Impoverished communities need the dollars of the rich.
+The wealthy need incentive to part with their cash.

 Sen. Tim Scott (R-SC), a man who was born into poverty and fought his way out, is the man behind the program.
 He and several other members of Congress – Sen. Cory Booker (D-NJ) and Reps.
 Pat Tiberi (R-OH) and Ron Kind (D-WI) – drafted an earlier version of legislation that became part of Trump’s Tax Cuts and Jobs Act.
 One wonders if they will stand with Ocasio-Cortez or stick to the law, though it may need some overhauling and oversight on the state level.